dipterix/restbatch/README.md

 server_alive()
 ```

 A local server will run locally at port `7033`.
-By default the server does not accept requests from the outside.

 ### 2.2 Schedule a task